jjvanzon/Circular-Language-Spec/spec/commands/command-redirection.md

 If an executable command redirects its class, then it is a command call.
 The class redirection points to the command definition of the command call.

-If an executable command *does not have* a class redirection, then it defines its own contents.
+If an executable command *might not have* a class redirection, then it defines its own contents.
 An object redirection automatically also redirects the class aspect of a symbol.
-So then it also does not define its own contents.
-If an executable command, that does not redirect its class or object resides inside another command, then it is called an *active clause*.
+So then it also might not define its own contents.
+If an executable command, that might not redirect its class or object resides inside another command, then it is called an *active clause*.
 If the executable command without redirections resides inside an object, then it is simply an executable command with no definition, that can be manually run by a user.

 You could let an executable command redirect its definition to another executable command, but this is far less common.
 But an active command *can* function as the prototype for another executable command.